IAD Comprehensive

 Networking

-Outside of taking an internship, the best thing a student can do to prepare for the post-college transition is to network with a community of interaction designers.
+In addition to completing an internship, students may also prepare for the post-college transition by networking with a community of other designers.
 This process can be started by signing up with the Interaction Design Association’s (IxDA) local Atlanta chapter.
 They use MeetUp as their organizing platform.
-The local chapter has talks all the time and is a great way to start networking.
-We have found that students who do networking (and get internships) are more likely to get good jobs right out of college.
-Students should also sign up for the International Interaction Design Association (IxDA) newsletter—it’s free.
+The local chapter has meetings all the time and is a great way to start networking.
+We have found that students who network (and get internships) are more likely to get good jobs right out of college.

-There are a lot of other networking events that fall under the larger umbrella of “UX.”
+There are a lot of other networking events that fall under the larger umbrella of UX or product design.
 Some are good, some are less so -- use your best judgement.
 In the Resources section below, you'll find more networking resources.

 Resources

 This is a collection of resources related to the IAD degree (in alphabetical order).
-If any links do not work, reach out to Prof. Lahey on Discord (Michael Lahey#6162).
+If any links do not work, reach out to Prof. Lahey.